sortmerna/sortmerna/README.md

 This is ongoing development of SortMeRNA.
 See 'release' on this page for releases or visit http://bioinfo.lifl.fr/RNA/sortmerna/ for more information.

-WARNING: Do not run `_autotools_batch_.sh` unless you have Autotools installed.
-This script is for producing a distribution version of the code.

 NOTE: the Clang compiler on Mac (distributed through Xcode) does not support multithreading.
 A preliminary implementation of OpenMP for Clang has been made at "http://clang-omp.github.io" though has not been yet incorporated into the Clang mainline.
 The user may follow the